DjoykeAbyah/42_LIBFT/README.md

 ### :star: Bonus :star:

-his section focuses on manipulating linked lists.
+This section focuses on manipulating linked lists.
 It provides functions to create, modify, and traverse linked lists.
 The bonus functions include: